 - Dry Hunting Clothes and Hang Them Outside

-- Store Hunting Clothes in Scent Bag or Tote
+- Store Hunting Clothes in a Scent Bag or Tote

 - Shower Using Scent Wash